-$$i \cong C \frac{dv_L}{dt} = C \omega V_m \cos \omega t$$
+$$i \cong C \frac{dv_L}{dt} = C\omega V{m} \cos \omega t$$

 - The shape of the load current pulses is modified by the source impedance, particularly if the circuit is supplied through a transformer, which contributes a leakage reactance. - The pulse nature of the current, not only imposes stress on the diodes and on the smoothing capacitor, but also leads to a poor power factor for the circuit.
 Also, has high harmonics in the supply.
-The source impedance can be augmented, often by adding an inductance, to spread the pulses and reduce harmonic distortion, although this results in a lower DC voltage, as will be explained later. - The widespread use of rectifiers with a capacitor smoothing is the cause of poor wave-shape of the mains (grid); flat-topped sinusoidal.
+The source impedance can be augmented, often by adding an inductance, to spread the pulses and reduce harmonic distortion, although this estate to be added, as will be explained later. - The widespread use of rectifiers with a capacitor smoothing is the cause of poor wave-shape of the mains (grid); flat-topped sinusoidal.